What are fat days?

 If you are an iPhone user, Clue is a pretty cool app with a modern interface that let’s you track a whole lot of period related things, including weight.

-For many women, these apps will allow them to identify the exact day of their monthly cycle that their weight goes up.
+If you track for a few months consistently, you should be able to identify when your weight increases.
 For example, on day 18 of my cycle for the last 3 months, my weight has gone up between 600-800g.
-With that data, I can stop worrying when it happens.
+With that kind of data, you can stop worrying when it happens!
 It’s annoying but it’s not something to get upset about.

 Staying on track